OAI/OpenAPI-Specification/registries/_format/sf-string.md

 Strings are delimited with double quotes, using a backslash ("\") to escape double quotes and backslashes.

+This format is appropriate for a header value that must conform to the {{page.slug}} structured field definition.

 {% if page.issue %}
 ### GitHub Issue